aws-samples/amazon-kendra-langchain-extensions/README.md

 # AWS Langchain
 This repo provides a set of utility classes to work with [Langchain](https://github.com/hwchase17/langchain/tree/master).
 It currently has a retriever class `KendraIndexRetriever` for working with a Kendra index and sample scripts to execute the QA chain for SageMaker, Open AI and Anthropic providers.

+## Setup Sagemaker Dev Environment (If using Sagemaker as IDE)
+1. Go to Sagemaker Studio
+2. Create new studio and user profile
+3. Open Studio
+4. Go to IAM->Role
+5. Search for SageMakerExecutionRole
+6. Add AmazonKendraReadOnlyAccess to the role

 ## Installing

 Clone the repository